open-cluster-management/hub-of-hubs-spec-transport-bridge/README.md

     $ export IMAGE=$REGISTRY/$(basename $(pwd)):latest
     ```

-1. Set the `TRANSPORT_TYPE` environment variable to "kafka" or "syncservice" to set which transport to use.
+1. Set the `TRANSPORT_TYPE` environment variable to "kafka" or "sync-service" to set which transport to use.
     ```
     $ export TRANSPORT_TYPE=...
     ```
-1. If you chose Kafka for transport, set the following environment variables:
+1. If you set Kafka for transport, set the following environment variables:

     1. If you use secured (SSL/TLS) client authorization, set `KAFKA_SSL_CA` environment variable to hold the
        certificate (PEM format) encoded in base64.